EricWay1024/Homological-Algebra-Notes/main.typ

 Inspired by #thmref(<ab-zero>)[Proposition] and #thmref(<ab-product>)[Proposition], we naturally define the following:

 #definition[
-  An $Ab$-enriched category $cC$ is *additive* if it has all finite coproducts and all finite products; in particular, it has a zero object.
+  An $Ab$-enriched category $cC$ is *additive* if it has all finite coproducts.
 ]

-Hence an additive category has all finite biproducts, and the zero object can be considered as the empty biproduct.
+Hence an additive category has all finite biproducts, including the zero object which can be considered as the empty biproduct.
 Now we can reconcile the two definitions we have had for zero morphisms.

 #proposition[
   In an additive category $cC$, let $f: A->B$.
 Then $f$ is the identity of $Hom(C) (A, B)$ if and only if it can be factored as $A -> 0 -> B$.